-The Junior Component of the 55 PLUS Program provides applicants with the right to appeal to the Appeal Board if an applicant is told that he or she is not eligible to receive benefits under the 55 PLUS Program.
-An appeal may also be filed if an individual disagrees with the level of benefits that he or she is receiving under the program.
+The Junior Component of the 55 PLUS Program provides applicants with the right to appeal to the SSAB if an applicant is told that they are not eligible to receive benefits under the 55 PLUS Program.
+An appeal may also be filed if an individual disagrees with the level of benefits that they are receiving under the program.
 The right to appeal for these reasons is granted under Section 9 of the Income Supplement for Persons Not Eligible for Old Age Security Benefits (55 PLUS) regulation of The Social Services Administration Act.